-SHIP COMPETITION the quarterly "Flight" membership competition are Johr n Taylor of Auckland and Mr T. Maxwell of Ruakaka With Christmas coming w Unlimited and be in to wi send us a copy, and if its a will be announced in the M ook "Wetlands: Discovering New Zealand's shy places".
-Why not give a conservationist a gift subscription to Ducks in a prize yourself.
-Simply fill out the attached coupon, or Christmas gift tick the Gift subscription box.
+INTEINDED SULL COMPETITION Our first winners in the quarterly "Flight" membership competition are Joh n Taylor of Auckland and M r T. Maxwell of Ruakaka Both win copies of our h With Christmas coming Unlimited and be in to w send us a copy, and if its will be announced in the now and March covers th book "Wetlands: Discovering New Zealand's shy places". why not give a conservationist a gift subscription to Ducks in a prize yourself.
+Simply fill out the attached coupon, or a Christmas gift tick the Gift subscription box.
 The winners March issue of "Flight".
-Remember a subscription between e period until 13 March 1992, 16 months for the price of 12.
-Ducks Unlimited subscriptions are: Ducks Unlimited New Member Competition Please enrol Life Members\$600 Address Gold Sponsors\$250 per yr as a member of Ducks Unlimited.
+Remember a subscription between he period until 13 March 1992, 16 months for the price of 12.
+Ducks Unlimited subscriptions are: Ducks Unlimited New Member Competition Please enrol Life Members\$600 Address: Gold Sponsors\$250 per yr as a member of Ducks Unlimited.
 Silver Sponsors\$125 per yr A subscription of \$ is enclosed.
-Bronze Sponsors \$60 per yr Please charge Visa/Bankcard NO: Expiry Date: Signature: Trade Members \$45 per yr New member introduced by: Contributor Members\$30 per yr Address: Tick for a gift subscription.
-Junior Members (Under 16)\$11 per yr Please send renewal notices to: All donations to Ducks Unlimited are Tax Deductible Post to P.O.
+Bronze Sponsors \$60 per yr Expiry Date: Signature: Trade Members \$45 per yr New member introduced by: Contributor Members\$30 per yr Tick for a gift subscription.
+Junior Members (Under 16)\$11 per yr Please send renewal notices to All donations to Ducks Unlimited are Tax Deductible Post to P.O.
 Box 44-176, Lower Hutt by Glenvs Hansen